arh91/Kafka-Demo-Backend/README.md

 ## Technologies Used

-- Kafka
 - Java 17 (or higher)
-- Spring Boot (latest version)
+- Spring Boot (latest version): Main framework for building the REST API.
+- Spring Kafka: For producing and consuming Kafka messages.
+- Apache Kafka: Message broker used for asynchronous communication.
-- Spring Data JPA
+- Spring Data JPA: For object-relational mapping and database persistence.
-- MySQL
-- Maven
+- MySQL: Database for storing message data.
+- Maven: Dependency and build management tool.

 ## Clone the Repository